Well, it’s past time we talked about Christian mystery books.

 Barks and Beans Cafe Mystery Series

 And Coal.
 Well, Great Dane.
 Enough said.
-He’s the reason I bought book one, and although Macy and the others are wonderful, I’ll keep buying this cozy mystery series as long as Coal is right there, center stage.
+He’s the reason I bought book one, and although Macy and the others are wonderful, I’ll keep buying this cozy series as long as Coal is right there, center stage.
 When he was dognapped, I about lost it!
 Great Danes have such personality and grace, and instincts!

 Hearse and Buggy, an Amish Mystery

-Hearse and Buggy will be my next read of the cozy mystery books variety.
+Hearse and Buggy will be my next read of the cozy variety.
 It sounds like quite a challenging series of situations.
 First you have your Englischer who moves to town, and seems mostly welcome, from what I can tell.
 And then, the shunned Amishman who has gone and become a detective.
 Just how is he going to investigate anything when the People won’t even speak to him?
 An unlikely partnership for sure, but I think it’ll work well,

 The Whistle Blower: A Wing and A Prayer Mystery

-This cozy mystery series has piqued my interest.
+This cozy series has piqued my interest.
 A soccer mom and an angel, solving murder mysteries?
 Sounds a bit out there, but with Robin Merrill as the author, I’m confident it’ll work out well.
 I’m intrigued enough to jump on board this train, and see where it takes me, How about you?
 Besides, book one is free on kindle, and it doesn’t look like it’s a sale… (But please double check the price before you buy!)

 The Cat Who…